DrMxxxxx/homee-visualize/README.md

 This project is itended to give the user the possibility to visualize the historical data of the famous "homee" smart home.

+For easy compatibility and flexibility this system leverages the docker containerization.
+That means all services are running in a dedicated docker container.

 ### Components used are:

 1. Logstash: